 What happens when you find an animal that is not sentient, i.e. has a rudimentary nervous system with no centrality, no capability of having thoughts, has less secondary death than crop harvesting, farming them is actually beneficial to the environment, and when sourced properly are a healthy and nutrient-dense food?
 A common attitude is that if the situation is antagonist to the definition of veganism, e.g. consuming an animal product, whether or not it is actually better for sentient life and the environment does not matter; vegans still need to avoid its consumption to preserve the purity of the vegan label.
 If veganism is aimed at promoting the greater good in place of causing suffering, how does this make sense?
 Basic biology tells us the animal kingdom is full of different forms of life, ranging from the floating, unaware sponges with no nervous system and sessile corals all the way to high apes like humans.
 There are mollusks that problem solve and display complex behavior, such as octopuses, while their cousins, bivalves, have no behavior other than reflexes.

-Bivalves have no central nervous system.
-They cannot use endogenous opiates or opiate receptors to inhibit pain, as they have no brain or way to process sensory input, but only the equipment to crudely react to it.
-They do not have the equipment to experience pain, consciousness, or awareness.
-In respect to morphine studies that has shown that the mussel species Mytilus edulis has μ opioid peptide receptors.
-The question is, what is the entire purpose of μ opioid peptides?
+Bivalves lack the type of centralized nervous system required for processes required for subjectivity, like recurrent resonance and temporal binding.
+The very simple nervous systems they do have lack the complexity for the presence of an analogous system for a form of subjectivity to be remotely likely.
+They have no brain or way to be mindfully aware of sensory input, but only the simple, observable equipment to crudely react to it, therefore they cannot use endogenous opiates or opiate receptors to inhibit pain.
+If some species did possess nociceptors, they would be used to alert the rest of their simple nervous system to reflex properly to a given averse stimuli.
+They simply do not have the equipment to experience pain or subjective awareness.
+In respect to morphine studies that have shown that the mussel species Mytilus edulis has μ opioid peptide receptors, the question must be asked, what is the entire purpose of μ opioid peptides?
 Why would an organism without the equipment to process pain need opioids?
 The answer is likely the fact that μ opioid peptides are also used to suppress unnecessary biological functions in response to stress, so they are very likely present as a neurotransmitter to alert the body to direct its focus away from the nonessentials and regulate its cardiovascular system.
 [1, 2, 3]

 This is analogous to plants, as when plants are damaged, they detect it and respond by emitting ROS and starting up calcification and phosphorylation processes.
 A good way to think of bivalves is to relate it to if you were to hit a minimally decayed human cadaver with an intact spinal cord in the knee with a reflex hammer.
 If the body isn’t too decayed, the knee will reflex and jerk forward, because of localized stimuli processing.
 This obviously does not cause any pain to the cadaver, because the brain is disconnected from the nervous systems.
 Pain is an experience requiring certain biological assets that plants, bivalves, sponges, etc. simply lack.
 Bivalves have methods of sensing damage (similar to our bodies), but are not sentient, thus do not feel pain, analogous to plants.
 [4, 5, 6] Here is a diagram of the typical base anatomy of a bivalve borrowed from the University of Vermont (link is in the description below):